rectorphp/rector/README.md

 ## Open-Source First

-Rector **instantly upgrades and instantly refactors PHP code of your application**.
+Rector **instantly upgrades and instantly refactors the PHP code of your application**.
 It covers many open-source projects and PHP changes itself:

 <br>